guilyx/python-nexo/README.md

 If you came here looking for the Nexo exchange to purchase cryptocurrencies, then go here.
 If you want to automate interactions with Nexo, stick around.

 Heavily influenced by (https://github.com/sammchardy/python-binance)[python-binance]

+- ✨ Work in Progress
+- 🎌 Built with Python
+- 🐋 Docker Available
+- 🍻 Actively Maintained

 ## Roadmap 🌱